On the Morrison-Kawamata dream space and its applications: Introduction

+Theorem \ref{thm: two def are same} should also serve as the definition of MKD fiber spaces, that is, in the relative setting.
+However, due to certain combinatorial issues when the movable cone is degenerate, we are unable to show that this relative version is equivalent to Definition \ref{def: MKD spaces}.

-We remark that alternative formulations of what may be called MKD spaces are possible, which may not be completely equivalent to Definition~\ref{def: MKD spaces}.
+We remark that alternative formulations of what may be called MKD fiber spaces are possible, which are not necessarily equivalent to Definition~\ref{def: MKD spaces}.
 Furthermore, certain pathological phenomena may arise under the general notion adopted here, mainly due to the lack of the Cone Theorem (see \cite[Theorem 3.7]{KM98}).
 First, there is no analogue of the boundedness of lengths of $D$-negative extremal rays, which motivates the local factoriality assumption for canonical models in Definition \ref{def: MKD spaces} (4).
-Secondly, the numerical triviality does not necessarily imply the linear triviality for $D$-negative extremal contractions.
+Secondly, numerical triviality does not necessarily imply linear triviality for $D$-negative extremal contractions.
 To overcome this difficulty, \cite{KKL16} introduces the concept of a gen divisor; in our framework, we instead assume that every effective divisor admits a good minimal model.

+Under the above definition, we develop the theory of MKD fiber spaces in the sequel.

-Under the above definition, we establish the chamber structure of minimal models (cf. \cite{Sho96, SC11, KKL16, LZ25})
+First, we establish the chamber structure of minimal models (cf. \cite{Sho96, SC11, KKL16, LZ25}).

 \begin{theorem}[Shokurov polytope for minimal models] Let $X/T$ be a normal $\bQ$-factorial variety.
 Let $\mathcal C \subset {\rm CDiv}(X)_\Rr$ be a cone generated by finitely many effective Cartier divisors.
-Suppose that any effective $\bR$-Cartier divisor in $\mathcal C$ admits a good minimal model$/T$, and $\mathcal C$ satisfies the local factoriality of canonical models$/T$.
+Suppose that every effective $\bR$-Cartier divisor in $\mathcal C$ admits a good minimal model$/T$, and $\mathcal C$ satisfies the local factoriality of canonical models$/T$.
 Then $\mathcal C$ can be written as a disjoint union of finitely many relatively open rational polyhedral cones

 such that for any effective $\bR$-Cartier divisors $B, D \in \mathcal C_i$, whenever $X \dto Y/T$ is a weak minimal model of $B$, it is also a weak minimal model of $D$. \end{theorem}